bvds/andes/docs/guides/manager_guide/README.md

 and the Enterprise subscription comes with Support and Per App VPN.</li>
 <li><a href="#BillingSettings">Billing</a> - Specify your
-organization's credit card, card expiration date, and billing contact information.</li>
+organization's credit card number, card expiration date, and billing contact information.</li>
 </ul>
 </td></tr>